Coon Rapids Dam Regional Park

 Coon Rapids Dam Regional Park is one of the most unique parks in Three Rivers.
 The Mississippi River defines the boundary of this 160-acre park and there are many opportunities to see our nation’s greatest river up close.
 From the 12-foot-wide observation walkway on top of the dam, enjoy spectacular scenery, the roar of the water, and rainbows in the mist..

 Follow the more than two miles of trails along the bank of the river and disappear into the beauty and quiet of nature.
 Look for signs of the abundant wildlife that live in or visit the park—mink, beaver, hawks, osprey, deer, turtles and river otters.
 In winter, snowshoeing and cross-country skiing are popular activities here.

-places at Coon Rapids Dam
+Interactive Map of Coon Rapids Dam

 coon rapids pdf map

 There is one mile of paved trail in the park with an additional two miles of trails on the Anoka County side of the dam.
 Rush Creek Regional Trail connects the park to Elm Creek Park Reserve

 The 12-ft wide walkway is a unique and popular bike path over the river.